christopher-oyh/tic-tac-toe-project/README.md

 - Local storage to persist the scores across page reloads.
 - State Management allowing game to be played in multiple tabs.

+## Running the Game

+The Game is hosted on GitHub Pages.
+You can play the game by visiting the following link: [Tic Tac Toe](https://christopher-oyh.github.io/tic-tac-toe-project/)

 ## Game Play

 ![Tic Tac Toe](./images/game.png)